-M.F.T. students must take the clinical courses, including 605; 614; 640; 641; 642; 644; 653, and 657 in the classroom at either the Dobbs ferry or Bronx campus.
+M.F.T. students must take the clinical courses, including 605, 614, 640, 641, 642, 644, 653, and 657 in the classroom at either the Dobbs ferry or Bronx campus.
 Other required courses may be taken online when so offered.

 Graduate courses taken at other institutions prior to admission at Mercy College may, if pertinent to the plan of study, be credited to the graduate degree.
-Permission to transfer credits must be requested in writing at the time of admission and official transcripts and course descriptions must be submitted to the Chairperson for evaluation.
-Transfer credit will be granted only for courses taken in the five year period prior to acceptance in the Mercy College Program and for courses in which the student earned a grade of B or above.
+Permission to transfer credits must be requested in writing at the time of admission and official transcripts and course descriptions must be submitted to the chairperson for evaluation.
+Transfer credit will be granted only for courses taken in the five-year period prior to acceptance in the Mercy College program and for courses in which the student earned a grade of B or above.
 Students may request transfer credit for up to six credits.
 Course with a grade of B- are not acceptable for transfer.

 It is expected that students will fulfill the requirements for their graduate degree by registering over successive sessions.
 For cohort programs, registration is required during summer session(s).
 For non-cohort programs, summer registration is not required.
-Registration is accomplished by either enrolling in classes or Maintaining Matriculation.
-The Maintaining Matriculation fee is \$100 per session and is processed as a registration.
+Registration is accomplished by either enrolling in classes or maintaining matriculation.
+The Maintenance of Matriculation fee is \$100 per session and is processed as a registration.

-Students who have not maintained matriculation and wish to return to their program within one year after their last course registration will be charged the Maintaining Matriculation fee of \$100 for each missed session.
-Maintenance of Matriculation without attending classes is limited to one year.
+Students who have not maintained matriculation and wish to return to their program within one year after their last course registration will be charged the Maintenance of Matriculation fee of \$100 for each missed session.
+Maintenance of matriculation without attending classes is limited to one year.
 Activated U.S. Military Reservists are not required to pay the Maintenance of Matriculation fee.